 Every person’s skin is unique, but there are a four common skin types that may help you to identify where you skin fits in the most and which products to use.
 Then in our drop down skin type menu, we have added a few more skin concerns and recommend products to help you on your way to healthy looking skin.

-So once you have followed the tips above for determining what your type is, now we can find the right products for you to use.
 If you have a question about finding out your skin type or any of the recommended products pop it over to us on our CONTACT FORM.

 Dry skin can feel tight throughout the day, and may experience noticeable flaking.
 However, anyone can develop dry skin and you're more likely to develop the condition in your 40s or older.
 Unfortunately, dry skin problems can increase with age and in a recent study more than 50 percent of older adults have dry skin concerns.
 Other factors that can add to dry skin problems are, cold or low-humidity climates, a job that requires you to immerse your skin in water, such as nursing and hairstyling and swimming frequently in chlorinated pools.
 Dehydration is also a leading cause of dry skin, so drinking plenty of water and trying to avoid alcohol and caffeine can make a significant difference in how your skin feels and looks.